-One of the most difficult parts of business is expecting the unexpected and managing liability as it comes.
+One of the most difficult parts of business is expecting the unexpected and managing liability.
 To maintain peace of mind, you need a legal partner who can think ahead.

-- ZCriminal Acts of Third Parties or Employees
+- Criminal Acts of Third Parties or Employees

 Define Your Needs